County Handicap Hurdle (The William Hill County Handicap Hurdle)

-The County Hurdle was run for the first time in 1920 but, since 1995, has borne the name of the late Michael Vincent O’Brien, a legendary Irish trainer whose 23 successes at the Cheltenham Festival included four Cheltenham Gold Cups and three Champion Hurdles.
-Perhaps understandably, since World War II no horse has won the County Hurdle more than once, but Paul Nicholls is the leading trainer with four wins – Sporazene (2004), Desert Quest (2006), American Trilogy (2009) and Lac Fontana (2014) – while Ruby Walsh, who rode the first three Nicholls’ winners, plus Final Approach (2014) is the leading jockey, also with four wins.
+The County Hurdle was run for the first time in 1920 but, in1995, was named after the late Michael Vincent O’Brien, a legendary Irish trainer whose 23 successes at the Cheltenham Festival included four Cheltenham Gold Cups and three Champion Hurdles.
+It's currently known as The William Hill County Handicap Hurdle.
+Perhaps understandably, since World War II no horse has won the County Hurdle more than once, but Willie Mullins is leading trainer with seven wins and leading jockey is shared by Ruby Walsh and Paul Townend with four wins a piece,

 No comments: